菩提達磨:本当の功徳とは出世間の先にある

 Bodhidharma: “It is the wisdom that appears clearly.
 Its nature is natural and empty.
 You cannot get this kind of merit in the material and social world.”

+Emperor Wu believed that building temples and reading the scriptures were the best things to do.
+So, he worked hard for Buddhism with all the people of his country.
 However, he did not understand the true spirit of Buddhism at all.
 That is why he asked about the merit of his work.
 He was very surprised when Bodhidharma said, “There is no merit.”

+Building temples and reading the scriptures are teachings for the social and material world.
+They have some merit, but they are like pouring water into a broken bucket.
 For example, in temples, people chant the Heart Sutra and walk around the building.
 While they are doing this, they do not think about extra things.
 I also chant the Heart Sutra when I want to clear my mind.
 However, to get true merit, we must go out of the social and material world.

 What is true merit?
 It exists beyond human desires for rewards or effects.
 It exists after you understand the true face of the universe.
 Bodhidharma said that people in the social and material world cannot get it.